Best laid plans

 ‘It’s a nightmare.’

-Today, seven days after that unpleasant meeting, Laura was going back to the launch – that launch – and the strangest thing of all, but not strange to many observing, was that Jenny B had become her trusted companion.
-Not a sign of the old irascible Jenny.
+Seven days after that unpleasant meeting, Laura returned to the launch – that launch – and the strangest thing to many, but not all, was that Jenny B had become her trusted companion.

 ‘You’re starting to sound like Miles when you talk.
 What will you do?’